Anomalous Enhancement of Yield Strength due to Static Friction

 The six variables---the contact forces $a$, $b$, $c$, $d$, and $e$, and the yield force $f$---are determined by the following set of conditions.
 Under quasi-static loading, the entire system remains in mechanical equilibrium at all times.
 First, from the vertical force balance for the entire stack, we obtain $f + 3mg = 2d$.
 Next, assuming that slip occurs at the contact points between the bottom cylinders and the floor, the Coulomb friction law gives $e=\mu d$, where $\mu$ is the static friction coefficient between the cylinders and the floor.
 Additionally, we assume that the contact force $c$ vanishes at the onset of slip, imposing the condition $c=0$.

 Under these assumptions, the torque and force balance equations for the right bottom cylinder are given by the following three equations; those for the left one follow from symmetry.

+where Eq.~\eqref{eq:elastic_balance1} represents the torque balance for the bottom cylinder, while Eqs.~\eqref{eq:elastic_balance2} and \eqref{eq:elastic_balance3} correspond to the $x$-force balance for the bottom cylinder and the $y$-force balance for the upper cylinder, respectively.
 Here, $\bm{n} = (n_x, n_y)$ and $\bm{t} = (t_x, t_y) = (n_y, -n_x)$ denote the unit normal and tangential vectors at the contact between the cylinders, where the subscripts $x$ and $y$ indicate the horizontal and vertical components, respectively, as shown in Fig.~\ref{fig1}(b).

 We first consider the rigid-body case in which the cylinders do not deform.
 In this case, the relative positions of the cylinders remain fixed, and the unit normal and tangential vectors are $\bm{n} = (-1/2, \sqrt{3}/2)$ and $\bm{t} = (\sqrt{3}/2, 1/2)$, respectively.
 Solving Eqs.~(\ref{eq:elastic_balance1})--(\ref{eq:elastic_balance3}) together with the vertical force balance gives $d = (f + 3mg)/2$ and $e = \mu_c (f + mg)/2$, where $\mu_c \equiv 2 - \sqrt{3}$ denotes the critical friction coefficient at which the transition occurs, as explained below.